MidNite Sleep Aid Review (Previous Version)

 • Propriety blend 10 mg – consisting of chamomile flower and lavender flower.

 Note that propriety blend means they don’t tell you the exact quantity of chamomile or lavender included.
-Personally, I’d prefer it if they did specify the exact amount used.
+I’d prefer it if they did specify the exact amount used.

 Other ingredients listed: